 The train has reached the Yocum Connection and we took the east leg of the wye where many railfans were waiting.

-We pulled forward to the new Iowa Interstate shops which are still under construction and our steam engine is waiting on the mainline.
-I visited with Kathie Evingson of "Visit Anchorage" where next year's NRHS Convention will be held September 18-22, 2013.
+We pulled forward to the new Iowa Interstate shops, which were still under construction, and our steam engine was waiting on the mainline.
+I visited with Kathie Evingson of "Visit Anchorage" where next year's convention would be held September 18-22, 2013.

 The field across from the shops.

-Iowa Interstate 714 had cut off the train and Iowa Interstate QJ 6988 was placed on the now westbound facing point of our train.
+Iowa Interstate 714 had cut off the train and Iowa Interstate QJ 2-10-2 6988 was placed on the now-westbound facing point of our train.

-We soon left the new shop area for Marengo our first Photo Runby of the day and my new rail mileage would begin.
+We soon left the new shop area for Marengo, our first photo runby location of the day and where my new rail mileage would begin.

-We ran by this lake before we arrived into Marengo.
-The train was unloaded for the Photo Runby.
-I had Kathie get off the train so she could see her first Photo Runby.
+We ran by this lake before we arrived at Marengo and those who wanted to participate in the photo runby detrained.
+I suggested to Kathie that she join in so she could see her first photo runby.
 I would walk down the road to the point where I could get the grain silos behind our train.

 Our engine in Marengo.

-The photo line moved over again but that was not going to stop me today.
-I would crop my photos and be in excellent shape.
+The photo line moved over again, but that was not going to stop me as I would crop my photos and be in excellent shape.

-Views on the way to Ladora.
-We made a quick servicing stop at Brooklyn, Iowa.
+Views on the way to Ladora after which we made a quick servicing stop at Brooklyn, Iowa.